 The Impact

-The crater impactor size ratio was 20:1 or 120:6 miles, and the impactor penetrates up to 3 times its diameter, working out at 18 miles deep, also the asymmetry impact was at a 30 degree oblique angle traveling NNW, the worst possible outcome for north america, so it took the brunt, the blast consists of melt, vapour and ejector.
-The kinetic energy at impact was equivalent to 72 teratonnes, seventy two thousand billion (72,000,000,000,000) tonnes of TNT.
+The crater \ impactor size ratio was 20:1 or 120:6 miles, and the impactor penetrates up to 4 times its diameter, working out at 24 miles deep, also the asymmetry impact was at a 30 degree oblique angle traveling NNW, the worst possible outcome for north america, so it took the brunt, the blast consists of melt, vapour and ejector.
+Because of the high impactor speed being 25 mps the kinetic energy at impact was equivalent to 72 teratonnes, seventy two thousand billion (72,000,000,000,000) tonnes of TNT.
 The impactor and the immediate area of the impact are completely vaporized with 5,000,000,000,000 tonnes of rock turned to gas.
-72 \ 5 = 14.4 tonnes of TNT per tonne of rock, The intense shockwave and melt sheet blows the atmosphere apart expanding at 16,000 kilometers an hour smashing and incinerating everything in it's path for at least 2000 miles
+72 / 5 = 14.4 tonnes of TNT per tonne of rock, The intense shockwave and melt sheet blows the atmosphere apart expanding at 16,000 kilometers an hour smashing and incinerating everything in it's path for at least 3000 kilometers

 Because the impact occured in an ocean basin, it would of produced large waves, waves as high as the ocean is deep, maybe 2 km high, and at a speed of 800 kph, this global megatsunami traveled thousands of kilometers leaving tsunami sand wave bed deposits, these sand deposits upto 100 mtr thick, had in some places impact material above and below the sand, the bottom layer made within a few hours or so, and the top layer forming upto many weeks from fallout after the sand had been deposited.